Opening Plenary – Design Matters: Shaping a Better Future for Our Cities

 Maria Sourbeer, Senior Vice President of Development, Mosaic, Philadelphia, PA

-Stacey Mosley, Director, Life Science & University Partnerships, Brandywine Realty Trust, Philadelphia, PA
+Stacey Mosley, Director of Research, Life Science & University Partnerships, Brandywine Realty Trust, Philadelphia, PA

 , , , .